Analyzing Differentiable Fuzzy Logic Operators: Experimental setup

-To get an idea of the practical behavior of these implications, and other operators, we now perform a series of simple experiments to analyze them in practice.
-In this section, we discuss experiments using the MNIST dataset of handwritten digits \pcite{lecun-mnisthandwrittendigit-2010} to investigate the behavior of different fuzzy operators introduced in this paper.
+To get insights in the behavior of these operators in practice, we next perform a series of simple experiments to analyze them.
+We discuss experiments using the MNIST dataset of handwritten digits \pcite{lecun-mnisthandwrittendigit-2010} to investigate the behavior of different fuzzy operators introduced in this paper.
+The goal of the experiments is not to show that our method is state of the art for the problem of semi-supervised learning on MNIST, but rather to be able to get insights into how fuzzy operators behave in a differentiable setting.\footnote{Code is available at \url{https://github.com/HEmile/differentiable-fuzzy-logics}.}